RealTimeChris/simdjson/doc/basics.md

 ### Using the parsed JSON: additional examples

 Let us review these concepts with some additional examples.
-For simplicity, we omit the include clauses (`#include "simdjson.h"`) as well as namespace-using clauses (`using namespace simdjson;`).
+For simplicity, we omit the include clauses (`#include "simdjson2.h"`) as well as namespace-using clauses (`using namespace simdjson2;`).

 The first example illustrates how we can chain operations.
 In this instance, we repeatedly select keys using the bracket operator (`doc["str"]`) and then finally request a number (using `get_double()`).
 It is safe to write code in this manner: if any step causes an error, the error status propagates and an exception is thrown at the end.
 You do not need to constantly check for errors.